 Let us see how to create a .jar file and related commands which help us to work with .jar files

 In order to create a .jar file, we can use jar cf command in the following ways as discussed below:

 jar cf jarfilename inputfiles

-Here, cf represents create the file.
+Here, cf represents to create the file.
 For example , assuming our package pack is available in C:\directory , to convert it into a jar file into the pack.jar , we can give the command as: